-Continuum Sources Model fluxes for continuum sources can be expressed as flux densities in units of photons/cm/s/Å. To compute instrument count rates $s_c$ from a continuum source spectrum, the $A{eff}$ function and spectrum must be partitioned with some bin size w, large enough to give adequate count rates.
-The product of the source spectrum with the $A{eff}$ function is then summed over some wavelength region of interest.
-Equation 9.4 becomes the sum where $\mathcal{F}c$ is the model source flux in photons/cm/s/Å, $A{eff}(\lambda_j)$ is the effective area of the jth bin in cm.
+source spectrum, the A{eff} function and spectrum must be partitioned with some bin size w, large enough to give adequate count rates.
+The product of the source spectrum with the A{eff} function is then summed over some wavelength region of interest.
+Equation 9.4 becomes the sum where \mathcal{F}c is the model source flux in photons/cm2/s/Å, $A{eff}(\lambda_j)$ is the effective area of the jth bin in cm2.
 The region of interest spans bins 1 through N, and w is the bin width in Å. In using this formula for planning purposes, proposers must choose a spectral bin width that will demonstrate the viability of the program proposed.
-For fairly narrow spectral ranges in which $A{eff}$ is nearly constant, the sum over 1-N reduces to
+For fairly narrow spectral ranges in which A{eff} is nearly constant, the sum over 1-N reduces to